savonet/book/workflow.md

 The operators `sequence` are used here to add some blank at the beginning of the source in order to delay the moment where they are started.
 The "real" duration of the fade is 5 seconds, but we set the `duration` parameter to 6 to have 1 extra second for safety.
-In order to illustrate the use of the metadata, suppose that we want to have no transition, but want to insert a jingle when the metadata `jingle` of the new track is set to `true`.
+In order to illustrate the use of the `metadata` fields, suppose that we want to have no transition, but want to insert a jingle when the metadata `jingle` of the new track is set to `true`.
 This can be achieved with:

 ```{.liquidsoap include="liq/cross5.liq" from=3 to=-2}